Welcome to another edition of Eight Questions For …, where I pick the brains of plain text enthusiasts from around the world and around the web.

 Is there anything you can’t do with plain text?

 Correctly reproduce images.
 I am just not that good at ASCII art :^)

-I do not generally speak publically about my vocation, rather I have a couple of places I put personal information.
-On gopher at gopher://1436.ninja and for my music on the web (it’s primarily extreme metal).
+Nathan generally doesn’t speak publicly about his vocation.
+He does, however, have a couple of places where he puts personal information: on gopher at gopher://1436.ninja and for his music on the web (it’s primarily extreme metal).